rborder/xftsim/docs/index.rst

  - make it easy for statistical geneticists to perform reproducible and systematic sensitivity analyses  to better limitations and assumptions

- - enable evaulation of methods for analyzing "complex traits" under realistically complex generative models
+ - enable evaulation of methods for analyzing complex traits under realistically complex generative models

 .. toctree::